skuid/skuid-labs/experiments/dataSources/airtable/README.md

 - Fields
 - Id

-You'll want to select Id, created time (if you prefer), and then you'll want to click into the Fields "field."
+You'll want to select Id, Created Time (if you prefer), and then you'll want to click into the Fields "field."
 You'll find your sheet's columns listed here.
 Select all relevant fields, and then build your page!

 ## Sample page